Spring 2026*** Last week for pot grown tree orders for this season ***

 Although now usually classified as a cider apple variety, Morgan Sweet can be used when fully ripe as a passable eating apple.
 Many city children evacuated to the Somerset countryside during the Second World War have fond memories of Morgan Sweet as an eating apple - it was often the only kind available at the time.

-Recommended pollinators for Morgan Sweet cider apple trees
+Which pollinators are recommended for Morgan Sweet cider apple trees?

 History